unjs/website/content/learn/articles/url-shortener-with-nitro-on-cloudflare-pages.md

 modifiedAt: 2024-03-11
 ---

-In this article, we will create our own URL shortener using [Nitro](https://nitro.unjs.io) deploy it on [Cloudflare Pages](https://pages.cloudflare.com/).
+In this article, we will create our own URL shortener using [Nitro](https://nitro.unjs.io) and deploy it on [Cloudflare Pages](https://pages.cloudflare.com/).

 Nitro is the next generation of server toolkit.
 It allows us to create web servers with everything we need and deploy them wherever we prefer.

 Cloudflare Pages is a platform to build and host websites on the edge.
-It's possible to use services like [KV](https://developers.cloudflare.com/kv/) to create a full-stack stateful applications.
+It's possible to use services like [KV](https://developers.cloudflare.com/kv/) to create full-stack stateful applications.

 Our project is a simple URL shortener that will allow us to create a short URL from a long one.
 We will use the Cloudflare KV to store the URLs and the Nitro server to handle the requests.